About Me

 Website

 I am the faculty lead for the Georgia Outreach Team for Space (GOT Space).
-Since the founding of GOT Space in 2018, our team has expanded to ~20 undergraduate and ~10 graduate ambassadors from Georgia State University, Georgia Tech, and Kennesaw State University.
-We have impacted nearly 3000 K-12 students in 15 schools across 6 Georgia districts (and still counting!).
+Our team consists of undergraduate and graduate ambassadors from Georgia State University, Georgia Tech, and Kennesaw State University.
+Since the founding in 2018, we have impacted ~10,000 K-12 students in 40 unique schools across 6 Atlanta districts (and still counting!).
 We proudly continue to be partnered with and funded by the Georgia Space Grant Consortium.

 For more information on GOT Space, or to request a presentation, please visit our website: